 Section 3 - Jury Duty.
 If an employee is required to perform jury duty, the employee shall receive the employee's full wages for that period of required jury service.
-In order to receive this full University pay, the employee must promptly submit proof of jury service and time served and must promptly return to work during any periods not required to serve on the jury or after service is finished.
+In order to receive this full University pay, the employee must promptly submit proof of jury service and time served and must promptly return to work after dismissal to finish their 8-hour workday.
+That workday shall consist of the start time for jury duty, a reasonable amount of time to get to the Communications Center, and the remainder of the shift.